🔗========> 47 Roster Pages as of Nov 2025 - Alphabetical by Surname <========🔗

 - entered service 24 Jul 1917 from Logan, Harrison Co.; next of kin wife, Mrs. Margarita Mayes Isbell, 3901 Jocelyn St, DC; buried at sea; memorialized Courts of the Missing, Natl.
 Cem. of the Pacific, Honolulu, Oahu, Hawaii; cenotaph Logan Cem., Harrison Co.

-- former Commanding Officer of USS Card (CVE-11); at time of death attached as an observer to carrier USS Franklin (CV-13), Task Force 58.2, engaged in air strikes off the Japanese home islands; scheduled to assume command of USS Yorktown (CV-10); KIA 19 Mar 1945 kamikaze; 807 died, Franklin survived.
+- at time of death Isbell was attached as an observer to carrier USS Franklin (CV-13), Task Force 58.2, engaged in air strikes off the Japanese home islands; scheduled to assume command of USS Yorktown (CV-10); KIA 19 Mar 1945 kamikaze; 807 died, Franklin survived.

-- Notes: Even though the Franklin survived, the death toll was highest of any US Navy ship in WWII except for the loss at Pearl Harbor of the USS Arizona.
+- Military Note: even though the Franklin survived, the death toll was highest of any US Navy ship in WWII except for the loss at Pearl Harbor of the USS Arizona.

 † Isom, Lyman LeRoy, SN 316-62-54, US Navy, Harrison Co.